Archive for the 'User Interface' Category

 Test method

 The test method is the same as last time (to be able to see if scores changed compared to the previous test).
 In short, I tried to create a sample document in each of the editors.
 The sample document contains markup commonly found on the web.
 All editors were tested on the same date and the online demo version was used when available.
 If there was an option to enable more features, all were enabled.
+Please note that I am primarily testing the output of the editor and not the accessibility of the editor itself.

 Tested editors